California Apparel News

 Risk x Yoggx Clothing Collab Drops at In Heroes We Trust

 The In Heroes We Trust gallery opened in downtown Los Angeles on Aug.
-17, curating a street art show with artists such as Caleb Dovel.
+17, curating a street-art show with artists such as Caleb Dovel.
 The event was graced by a performance from a band called The Renderers.

-On 2 – 6 p.m. on Sept.
+From 2-6 p.m. on Sept.
 7, street art and fashion will collide when graffiti artist Risk and made-in-Los Angeles brand Yoggx will release a collaboration line, aptly called Risk x Yoggx.
-The limited edition collection will feature Yoggx silhouettes with Risk’s images.
+The limited-edition collection will feature Yoggx silhouettes with Risk’s images.
 At the Sept.
-7 party, Risk will be on hand to sign art, and hip hop legend Arabian Prince will spin some tunes.
+7 party, Risk will be on hand to sign art and hip-hop legend Arabian Prince will spin some tunes.
 In Heroes We Trust is located at 127 E. 5th St. in downtown Los Angeles.